Skip Navigation

 Table of Contents

 Acute and Critical Care (Acute Crit Care, ACC) is the official scientific journal of the Korean Society of Critical Care Medicine (KSCCM), with the purpose of publishing research and therapeutic achievements in the field of critical care medicine.
 ACC is published quarterly on the last day of February, May, August, and November.
-Manuscripts for submission to ACC should be written according to the following instructions for authors.
-The Editorial Board will make the final decision on approval for the publication of submitted manuscripts and the publication order of accepted manuscripts.
-The Editorial Board considers ethics, rationality, originality, and scientific significance in accepting submitted manuscripts, and can request further corrections, revisions, and deletions of articles, if necessary.
-ACC follows the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals available at: http://www.icmje.org/, if otherwise not described below.
+Manuscripts submitted to ACC should be written according to the following instructions for authors.
+The Editorial Board will make all final decisions regarding acceptance of submitted manuscripts and the publication order of accepted manuscripts.
+The Editorial Board considers ethics, rationality, originality, and scientific impact when accepting submitted manuscripts, and may request further revision of articles when necessary.

 RESEARCH AND PUBLICATION ETHICS